Adding the Android Embrace SDK

 apply plugin: 'embrace-swazzler'

-- Adds the Embrace SDK dependencies to the app's dependency list.
+- Adds the Embrace SDK to your app's dependency list.

 android.permission.INTERNET